Authorities: Trooper fatally shoots man during traffic stop - NewsBreak

 Authorities: Trooper fatally shoots man during traffic stop

+SILER CITY, N.C. — A North Carolina trooper fatally shot a man who authorities said “presented a pistol” during a traffic stop initiated for a seat belt violation....www.wral.com

-A North Carolina trooper fatally shot a man who authorities said “presented a pistol” during a traffic stop initiated for a seat belt violation.
+SILER CITY, N.C. — A North Carolina trooper fatally shot a man who authorities said “presented a pistol” during a traffic stop initiated for a seat belt violation....www.wral.com

-The trooper stopped a Ford pickup truck in Siler City late Monday afternoon, the State Highway Patrol said in a news release.
-During the stop, the release said, Mark Anthony Diaz, 21, “presented” a pistol and Trooper Rodney N. Cook fired his service weapon, striking Diaz.
-Diaz was taken from the scene and later pronounced dead, officials said.
-A passenger fled the scene, but returned during the investigation.

-Cook, who has been with the patrol for 16 years, was not injured and has been placed on routine administrative duty during an internal investigation, the Highway Patrol said.
-The State Bureau of Investigation is conducting a separate investigation.

 Comments / 0